mnelson4/printmyblog/readme.txt

 [Anthologize](https://wordpress.org/plugins/anthologize/) is another great plugin for customizing your blog's content before exporting to an e-book format.
 Also free.
 [bloxp](http://www.bloxp.com/) converts your blog into an e-book with any type of blog (not just WordPress).
 Fewer, but different, options.
 Supported by donations.
 [MPL - Publisher](https://wordpress.org/plugins/mpl-publisher/) is another free eBook creator / PDF converter plugin you can use to self-publish a book.
 Good features but not recently updated.
-[PressBooks](https://pressbooks.com/) is a boog eBook maker.
-Begin creating or import content for free, but you must pay to export to PDF or other formats.
+[PressBooks](https://pressbooks.com/) is a good eBook maker.
+Begin creating or import content for free, and can pay to export to PDF and other formats.
 [blogbooker](https://blogbooker.com/) prints a book, or creates a PDF, from your blog using their pre-made styles.
 Paid service.
 [blog2print](https://www.blog2print.com/) ditto, but temporarily requests your username and password.
 Paid service.